sociossports/restutils/README.md

 ```

 ### Returning json responses ###
-Returning json HttpResponse from views is easier with the @json_view decorator:
+Returning a json HttpResponse from a view is easier with the @json_view decorator:

 ```
 #!python